 - Reduce stigma and discrimination;

-- Increase employees’ faith in the organization and their trust that your policy is intended for their benefit;
+- Increase employees’ faith in the organization and their trust that your policy is intended to benefit them;

-- Educate employees on how to detect warning signs of ASADs in themselves and in others;
+- Educate employees on how to detect warning signs of ASUDs in themselves and in others;

 - Persuade employees to seek support from the organization when they think they might need it.

-Meet Us and Learn More About Addiction in the Canadian Workplace at the Recovery Capital Conference of Canada
+Meet Us and Learn More About Addiction and Substance Use Disorders in the Canadian Workplace at the HR Leaders Summit in Vancouver

 References and Further Reading